Author Highlight: Geranda Notten in the media

 Articles

-In the Globe and Mail’s “2024 in charts”, Prof. Geranda Notten predicts that 2022/3 food insecurity rates, when released in 2024, will show that an increasing number of households had to make difficult choices due to strong rises in especially food and shelter prices.
+In the Globe and Mail’s “2024 in charts”, Prof. Geranda Notten predicts that the 2022/3 food insecurity rates, when released in 2024, will show that an increasing number of households had to make difficult choices due to strong rises in especially food and shelter prices.
 Because prices won’t go back down to where they were, purchasing power of many such households won’t catch up any time soon either.

-Notten, G., An inflation-proof methodology to measuring policy effects on poverty, Oxford University Press Blog, 12 May 2023
+Notten, G., An inflation-proof methodology to measuring policy effects on povertyOxford University Press Blog, 12 May 2023

 Based on a recently published paper by Dr. Notten and Anne-Catherine Guio, this blog post showcases a new methodology for measuring the effect of policies on material deprivation.

-This article discusses Notten's ongoing research with Food Banks Canada to develop an updated material deprivation index for Canada.
+This article discusses Dr. Notten's ongoing research with Food Banks Canada to develop an updated material deprivation index for Canada.
 Dr. Notten explains that such an index helps provide a fuller picture of poverty in Canada because it can account for a larger variety of living circumstances of families compared to measures of income poverty.

-Notten, G., Low income and material deprivation, Social Policy Trends, School of Public Policy, University of Calgary (24 March 2022)
+Notten, G., Social Policy Trends: Low income and material deprivation, University of Calgary, 24 March 2022

-In this one-pager published by University of Calgary’s School of Public Policy, Dr. Notten compares income poverty and material deprivation for Canada and Alberta, with Albertan’s having the lowest income poverty rate in the country but experiencing average rates of material deprivation.
+In this one-pager published by University of Calgary’s School of Public Policy, Dr. Notten compares income poverty and material deprivation for Canada and Alberta, with Albertans having the lowest income poverty rate in the country but experiencing average rates of material deprivation.

-In this interview for LeDroit Dr. Notten comments on the effects of increases in the cost of living, their effects on poverty and the role of social safety nets.
+In this interview for LeDroit, Dr. Notten comments on the effects of increases in the cost of living, their effects on poverty and the role of social safety nets.

-Notten, G. and J. Kaplan, “Material deprivation – Measuring poverty by counting necessities households cannot afford”, Canadian Public Policy, 47(1), 1-17, 2021
+Notten, G. and J. Kaplan, Material deprivation – Measuring poverty by counting necessities households cannot afford, Canadian Public Policy, 47(1), 1-17, 2021

-In this open-access article Dr. Notten uses unique data from a 2013 survey to measure material deprivation in Canada.
+In this open-access article, Dr. Notten uses unique data from a 2013 survey to measure material deprivation in Canada.
 This article was the runner up for the for the 2021 Vanderkamp Prize of Canadian Public Policy, Canada’s leading policy journal.

 Presentations slide icon